bus710/nrf-development-in-linux/README.md

 * Go to Window &gt; Perspective &gt; Customize Perspective &gt; Tool Bar Visibility
 * Activate Debug Item in the list.

+## Conclusion

+So far we followed this short manual to set up nRF development environment in Linux.

+In the manual,

+* Downloaded the compiler, IDE, and SDK
+* Learned how to make your own project by scratching
+* Compiled and debugged the project.

+As software changes everyday, the setup can be changed as well.
+However the basic step might be not very different.

+If you are a BLE-MCU engineer, this setting and KiCAD and Draft Sight might be helpful to build up a system to develop IoT edge device.